nick-buhro/Translit/test/NickBuhro.Translit.Tests/TestCase/README.md

 ## FullXX.txt

+File with accurate test cases.

+One file can contain many test cases.
+Test cases should be separated by one or more empty lines.

-File with accurate test cases that contains 2 parts: cyrillic string and latin string.
+One test case should be represented by 2 lines: cyrillic and latin values.
-So it could be separately tested cyrillic-to-latin and latin-to-cyrillic convertations.
+Values should be separated by new line (one value = one line).

 File format:

 	[Cyrillic value]